-These animals also needed our help to recover and thrive.
+These endangered species needed our help to recover and thrive.
 And so do the southern resident killer whales—and the chinook salmon they depend on.
 Many chinook runs are critically endangered due to habitat loss, overfishing, damming of rivers, climate change and so on.

 The plight of the southern resident killer whales and the salmon is urgent.
 Take action.
 Be their voice.
 Challenge the status quo.
 Speak up for change.
 Live sustainably.
 Get involved!
 Learn about the many ways you can help at Eagle Wing Tours and the Center for Whale Research.